jfelipeforero/jfelipeforero/README.md

 I'm a **Tech Fellow** at [Velez Reyes+](https://velezreyesmas.com/en/fellows/)

 - 📚 I’m currently learning functional programming with Clojure
-- 🐝 I have worked on several side projects using technologies such as Python, Go, Clojure ,and Typescript
+- 🐝 I have worked on several side projects using technologies such as Python, Go ,and Typescript
 - 🌱 I'm looking to get more familiar with AWS technologies

 ---